steipete/steipete.com/_posts/2021-01-26-colorpicker-on-ios-and-macos.md

 }
 ```

 Using this setup, the color picker can be pushed on a navigation controller stack.
 There's a short flickering as the remote plugin is loaded, but it's usable.
+These issues have been reported under FB8980868.

 ## Catalyst Is Different